|

 when Sparrow came across the body of Kennedy.

-While three men, McIntyre, Pewtress and Tomkins say the body was found North or North East
+Three men, McIntyre, Pewtress and Tomkins accept the body was found North or North East

 of the camp.